France detains soccer great Platini in 2022 World Cup probe

 "Sarkozy never asked me to vote for Qatar, but I knew what would be good," he told the AP in 2015.
 But in the same interview, he also said that he "might have told" American officials earlier that he was going to vote for the United States' bid.

-Blatter has publicly accused Platini of backing out of a secret "gentleman's agreement" to award the 2022 tournament to the United States.
-Blatter also quoted Platini as saying ahead of the vote: "I am no longer in your picture because I have been told by the head of state that we should consider the situation of France."
+Blatter quoted Platini as saying ahead of the vote: "I am no longer in your picture because I have been told by the head of state that we should consider the situation of France."

 FIFA had no comment on Platini's detention and said it has made a "full commitment to cooperating with the authorities."